 - A rash

 Similar to flu symptoms, the throat soreness associated with strep throat tends to appear fairly suddenly.
 Notably, unlike the flu and COVID-19, strep throat usually doesn’t produce a cough or congestion.
+Treatment for strep throat usually involves antibiotics to clear the infection and medicines to help soothe painful symptoms.

 Proudly Offering In-Home Care for All Three Illnesses

 Given the ongoing coronavirus (COVID-19) pandemic, people are understandably concerned about the spread of infection.
 You don’t need to worry about inviting our team into your home.
-Our providers always wear protective eyewear, surgical masks, and gloves.
-And when a patient has COVID-19 and/or respiratory symptoms, our team also wears N95 respirator masks, gowns, and shoe covers.
+Our providers always wear protective eyewear, surgical masks, and gloves, and when a patient has COVID-19 and/or respiratory symptoms, our team also wears N95 respirator masks, gowns, and shoe covers.
 What’s more, we follow strict guidelines when entering and exiting each patient’s home and disposing of potentially hazardous materials.
 And we even wipe down our kits and their contents and disinfect our cars at every shift change and before and after every patient visit.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.